Among the most comical and mischievous citizens of dogdom, the Bull Terrier is playful and endearing, sometimes stubborn, but always devoted.

 Though Flynn, the Bichon Frise, ended up taking the coveted Best in Show, the competition certainly put up a good fight.

-This adorable Boxer had a kissing booth set up and spent the majority of the day spreading some love.
-Boxers are currently the 10th most popular breed, and for good reason: though they definitely pack a punch (they are very strong dogs!), their fun-loving nature and sense of humor is really hard not to fall in love with immediately.
+Boxers are currently the 11th most popular breed, and for good reason: though they definitely pack a punch (they are very strong dogs!), their fun-loving nature and sense of humor is really hard not to fall in love with immediately.

-This Airedale Terrier stole our hearts!
-Stationed in a British-themed bus, he spent the day making new friends.
+This Airedale Terrier will steal your heart!
+Stationed in a British-themed bus, he is ready to make new friends.

-Posing for photos is just part of the job for the dogs hanging out at MTB.
+Posing for photos is just part of the job for the dogs, like this Greyhound, hanging out at Meet the Breeds.

 Looks like this little Keeshond made a new friend!
 The lively breed gets along wonderfully with children.